ChrstphrHll/npc_gen/students/Alys Ylyndar.md

 ---
 ### Description
 - 3rd year Human Monk in Burk
-- straight auburn hair that's braided with violet ribbon (med), Blue eyes, and Fair skin
+- long straight blue hair that's wild, Blue eyes, and Fair skin
 - Is Contented and Licentious, and has Contributing as their ideal

 ### Organizations